 Electrolyte disturbance leading to an abnormally depleted level of chloride in the blood (hypochloraemic alkalosis), blockage in the gut (paralytic ileus).
+Acute respiratory distress (signs include severe shortness of breath, fever, weakness, and confusion).

 Not known (frequency cannot be estimated from the available data):